 Implementation: <NEED TO ADD PARTIES RESPONSIBLE FOR IMPLEMENTATION AND TARGET FOR SUCCESS (how will we know if/when rec has been implemented?), REFERENCE ANY WORK UNDERWAY and TIMELINE. >

-Level of Consensus: [Document level of RT consensus]
+Level of Consensus: No F2F3 objections

 Recommendation R4.8:

-Direct contractual compliance to proactively monitor and enforce as required to address systemic issues.
-A risk based approach should be executed to assess, and understand inaccuracy issues and then take the appropriate compliance actions to mitigate risk in systemic complaints.
+The ICANN Board should direct ICANN Contractual Compliance to proactively monitor and enforce WHOIS data accuracy requirements to look for and address systemic issues.
+A risk based approach should be executed to assess and understand inaccuracy issues and then take the appropriate actions to mitigate them.

 Findings: